How Do I Identify High-quality Specialty Tea?

 The aroma of specialty tea plays a significant role in the overall sensory experience.
 High-quality teas have a complex and enticing aroma that can range from floral and fruity to earthy and nutty.
 The aroma should be fresh and vibrant, indicating that the tea has been properly stored and handled.
 Avoid teas with musty or stale odors, as these may indicate poor quality or improper storage conditions.

-See also What Are The Cultural Traditions Associated With Specialty Tea?
+See also What Are The Health Benefits Of Specialty Tea?

 Infusion color